jumpnow/jumpnowtek-site/_posts/2018-11-21-Running-a-Snort-IDS-on-OpenBSD.md

     nameserver = "192.168.10.1"

-    # block a noisy AP
+    # block a noisy AP in the B group
     block in quick on $br0_if proto udp to port ssdp

-    # force use of a nameserver
+    # force use of a nameserver for B hosts
     pass in log quick on $br0_if proto { tcp, udp } from any \
         to ! $nameserver port domain rdr-to $nameserver